torinmb/mediapipe-touchdesigner/README.md

 This installs vite and all the other dependencies required.
 Should only be needed the first time.

 ## Debugging of the web page
+There are 2 options for debugging the web page
+1. Debug the page as-is within TouchDesigner
+2. Live debug a development page

+### Debug the existing web page
+Once the MediaPipe project has loaded withing TouchDesigner, you can open a regular Chrome browser on your desktop and go to http://localhost:9222 which will open the developer tools console for the Chromium instance embedded within the MediaPipe component.
+Note that this will have a performance impact as the page is being rendered twice (once in TouchDesigner, once in Chrome), but it gives you access to the console log to see what's going on and maybe debug some issues.

+### Live debug a development page
 ``` yarn dev ```

 This launches a tiny web server on port 5173 that fires a reload to the browser every time you save a file change.
 Super useful for debugging the web page.